aravindhankrishnan/registration/README.txt

 2) texttopcd
 3) get_displacements

-Please read the document 'HOWTO.txt' to learn how to use these programs.
+Please read the document 'HOWTO.pdf' to learn how to use these programs.

 ACKNOWLEDGEMENTS